cynthiaswill/parkify-iOS/README.md

 - The app was originally one of my group project (that app called frosty) while I was doing my nothcoders bootcamp, which built by team of 4, in which we have been pair programming throughout and I was involved in every aspect of frontend build, as well as building both the frontend and backend of the live chat component with socketIO.

 - The group project was a web only app, so I started this project to port it into an mobile app which will run on both iOS and android, as well as any web browsers.
-I am also planning to built a serverless backend to replace the original backend, and also expand to some extra features.
+I am also planning to built a serverless backend to replace the original backend(at https://github.com/cynthiaswill/FrostyBackEnd.git), and also expand to some extra features.

 ## App versions

-- The app is mostly done but it is **still in progress**, there is a web version which is hosted at:
+- The app is mostly done but it is **still in progress**.

 - The web version has only been tested when running in iphone X mode. (**you have to refresh after you have choosing iphone X in developer mode, in your browser**)